Patient & Caregiver Resources/Guides

 Caregiver Media Group is a leading provider of information, support and guidance for family and professional caregivers.
 Caregiver.com includes topic specific newsletters, online discussion lists, back issue articles of Today’s Caregiver magazine, chat rooms and an online store; all developed for caregivers, about caregivers and by caregivers.

 This site provides information on services available to the family caregivers of a veteran.
-The VA values the caregiver’s commitment as a partner in their pledge to care for those who have “borne the battle,” and they have several support and service options designed with caregivers in mind.
+The US Department of Veterans Affairs (VA) values the caregiver’s commitment as a partner in their pledge to care for those who have “borne the battle,” and they have several support and service options designed with caregivers in mind.
 The programs are available both in and out of the home and help care for both the Veteran and the caregiver.